Kleo: Development

 On 8 February 2022, Netflix ordered Kleo as a part of 19 German-language productions worth US$571 million.
 Hanno Hackfort, Richard Kropf and Bob Konrad, co-creators of 4 Blocks, were revealed as series creators, writers and executive producers, with Elena Senft set to co-write.
 Michael Souvigner and Till Derenbach of Zeitsprung Pictures were also announced as co-producers, while Viviane Andereggen and Jano Ben Chaabane were signed as directors.
 The series was renewed on 29 September 2022.
 Series two was released on Netflix on 25 July 2024.

 Casting

-Upon the series announcement on 8 February 2022, Jella Haase was announced as the titular lead of the series.
+Upon the series announcement on 8 February 2022, Jella Haase was announced as the eponymus lead of the series.

 Filming

 Principal photography for the series reportedly began in June 2021, with Berlin, Eisenhüttenstadt, and Mallorca revealed as filming locations.
 In the second series Berlin and Belgrade were used as filming locations.